The Posthumous Memoirs of Brás Cubas: Plot

 The author explains the style of the book before beginning the story with his funeral and cause of death - "Brás Cubas poultice", a medical panacea that was his last obsession and "would guarantee him glory among men".
 He then goes back to his childhood.

-He was a wealthy, spoiled and wicked child.
-From an early age he showed signs of a perverse nature, beating the heads of his slaves when he was not attended to in some desire or playing at horse-riding on the back of a young male slave named Prudêncio.
-At the age of seventeen Brás Cubas falls in love with a prostitute named Marcela, an affair which lasts "fifteen months and eleven contos" and almost wipes out the family fortune.
+He was a wealthy, spoiled, and wicked child.
+From an early age, he showed signs of a perverse nature, beating the heads of his slaves when he was not attended to in some desire or playing horse riding on the back of a young male slave named Prudêncio.
+At the age of seventeen, Brás Cubas falls in love with a prostitute named Marcela, an affair which lasts "fifteen months and eleven contos" and almost wipes out the family fortune.

-To forget this heartbreak the protagonist is sent to Coimbra to study law.
-After a few years of wild bohemianism, "following romanticism in practice and liberalism in theory", he returns to Rio de Janeiro on the occasion of the death of his mother.
+To forget this heartbreak, the protagonist is sent to Coimbra to study law.
+After a few years of wild bohemianism, "following romanticism in practice and liberalism in theory," he returns to Rio de Janeiro on the occasion of the death of his mother.
 He falls in love with a girl named Eugênia, the daughter of Dona Eusébia, a poor friend of the family, who turns out to be lame from birth.
-His father plans to a political marriage with Virgília, daughter of Conselheiro Dutra.
+His father plans to have a political marriage with Virgília, daughter of Conselheiro Dutra.
 However, Virgília prefers to marry Lobo Neves, who is also a candidate for a political career.
 With the death of Brás Cubas' father, conflict breaks out over the inheritance between him and his sister Sabina, and her husband Cotrim.